mpolinowski/node_express_git/README.md

   </html>
 ```

-Open http://localhost:8080 to check the result - EJS should fill out the title and create the unordered list with the items a and b.
+Open http://localhost:8080/ to check the result - EJS should fill out the title and create the unordered list with the items a and b.
 Now we will take the code from our template index.html code and copy it to index.ejs.
 EJS will later be used to display a list view of books in our library app.

+### 7 Adding a Page Navigation with Routing